Kiyoh-Klantenvertellen-plugins/Kiyoh-Magento-2-Plugin/README.md

   - Example: SAMPLE-001, TEST-SKU

 **Initial Product Sync:**
+- Important: first input your API key and Location ID and click save.
-- Click the **Bulk Product Sync** button to sync all existing products
+- Next click the **Bulk Product Sync** button to sync all existing products
+- Do not leave the page while the sync is in progress
 - This may take a few minutes depending on your catalog size
 - You only need to do this once